Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-This journal is open access journal which means that all content is freely available without charge to users or / institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to full-text articles in this journal without asking prior permission from the publisher or author.
-This is in accordance with Budapest Open Access Initiative
+This journal is open access journal, meaning that all content is freely available without charge to users or / institution.
+Users can read, download, copy, distribute, print, search, or link to full-text articles in this journal without asking prior permission from the publisher or author.
+This is by Budapest Open Access Initiative.

 Budapest Open Access Initiative

-For various reasons, this kind of free and unrestricted online availability, which we will call open access, has so far been limited to small portions of the journal literature.
-But even in these limited collections, many different initiatives have shown that open access is economically feasible, that it gives readers the extraordinary power to find and make use of relevant literature, and that it gives authors and their works vast and measurable new visibility, readership, and impact.
+For various reasons, this free and unrestricted online availability, which we will call open access, has been limited to small portions of the journal literature.
+But even in these limited collections, many different initiatives have shown that open access is economically feasible.
+It gives readers the extraordinary power to find and make use of relevant literature.
+It gives authors and their works vast and measurable new visibility, readership, and impact.
 To secure these benefits for all, we call on all interested institutions and individuals to help open up access to the rest of this literature and remove the barriers, especially the price barriers, that stand in the way.
-The more who join the effort to advance this cause, the sooner we will all enjoy the benefits of open access.
+The more who join the effort to advance this cause, the sooner we will enjoy the benefits of open access.

-The literature that should be freely accessible online is that which scholars give to the world without expectation of payment.
-Primarily, this category encompasses their peer-reviewed journal articles, but it also includes any unreviewed preprints that they might wish to put online for comment or to alert colleagues to important research findings.
+The literature that should be freely accessible online is what scholars give to the world without expectation of payment.
+Primarily, this category encompasses their peer-reviewed journal articles.
+Still, it also includes any unreviewed preprints that they might wish to put online for comment or to alert colleagues to important research findings.
 There are many degrees and kinds of wider and easier access to this literature.
 By "open access" to this literature, we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
-The only constraint on reproduction and distribution and the only role for copyright in this domain should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.
+The only constraint on reproduction and distribution and the only role for copyright in this domain should be to give authors control over their work's integrity and the right to be properly acknowledged and cited.